 You are welcome to contact me at firstname.lastname@example.org if you want to have more information about the TWAIN SANE Interface, or if you want to submit bug reports, localizations errors, suggestions for improvments or patches.

-The latest version is 3.2 and is available for Mac OS X 10.8 (Mountain Lion) and 10.9 (Mavericks).
-If you need the TWAIN SANE Interface for older Mac OS X releases, older versions ar availabe for older Mac OS X releases.
-Version 3.2 was compiled using libusb version 1.x instead of the old and deprecated version 0.x.
-Let me know if this change is causing you problems.
+The latest version is 3.5 and is available for Mac OS X 10.11 (El Capitan).
+If you need the TWAIN SANE Interface for older Mac OS X releases, older versions are availabe for older Mac OS X releases.

 (1) The SDKs in the table above are supposed to be installed on top of the MacOS X cross-compilation SDKs that comes with Xcode.
 If you are not going to do cross-compilations you do not need the SDKs.